Federal Benefits (FEDVIP) Open Season 2023

 Retiring Service Members and Federal Employees

 When you retire from a civilian federal job, your retirement is not counted as a QLE for the purposes of adding, changing or applying for FEDVIP benefits.
 The official site explains, “You are not newly eligible to enroll in FEDVIP because you were already eligible as an employee.”
-What’s more, enrollees are not allowed to change or cancel FEDVIP coverage “just because you retire.”
+Moreover, enrollees cannot change or cancel FEDVIP coverage “just because you retire.”

 For those already enrolled, coverage simply continues.
 A new payment plan may need to be worked out, but the coverage will not simply go away once you are officially retired.

-When retiring as a service member, you are eligible to enroll in FEDVIP dental coverage.
-You may also enroll in vision coverage if you are in a TRICARE plan.
-Military retirement is not a QLE since according to the official site you would be “newly eligible for the program and may enroll between 31 days prior to your military retirement date and 60 days following.”
+When retiring as a service member, you can enroll in FEDVIP dental coverage.
+You may also enroll in vision coverage in a TRICARE plan.
+Military retirement is not a QLE since, according to the official site you would be “newly eligible for the program and may enroll between 31 days before your military retirement date and 60 days following.”

 Have you already retired from the military?
 You can enroll in FEDVIP within 60 days from your retirement date.
-Some applicants may have a qualifying life event during this time such as losing insurance.
-If this applies to you, you may be permitted to enroll in FEDVIP within 31 days prior to and 60 days after the QLE.
+Some applicants may have a qualifying life event, such as losing insurance.
+If this applies to you, you may be permitted to enroll in FEDVIP within 31 days before and 60 days after the QLE.
 This does NOT apply when canceling insurance that is still available to you.
-In such cases, you would be required to wait until the next open season to apply.
+In such cases, you must wait until the next open season to apply.

-If you have questions about whether your circumstances qualify as a QLE or whether you are allowed to change or otherwise modify your current coverage as a result of a QLE, contact customer support online, or by phone.
+If you have questions about whether your circumstances qualify as a QLE or are allowed to change or otherwise modify your current coverage due to a QLE, contact customer support online or by phone.

 About the author